ilios/frontend/README.md

 ## Web interface for accessing and managing [Ilios Platform](https://github.com/ilios/ilios) data.

-### Directions for devlopers working with this ember-cli app
+### Directions for developers working with this ember-cli app

 #### Prerequisites